ExxML/UBC-ProfPilot/README.md

    ```bash
    npm install
    ```
-3. (Optional) Create a `.env` file in the frontend directory if you need to override the backend URL:
+3. Create a `.env` file in the `frontend` directory with the following variable:
    ```env
    # REACT_APP_BACKEND_URL is optional for local development
    # Only set it for production deployment